The Forsyte Saga (2002 TV series): Episode 4

 Fleur tells her father that nothing can prevent her and Jon from being together, and she convinces Soames to visit Irene to plead her case.
 They travel to Robin Hill, and Fleur waits in the car while Soames goes inside.
 The encounter ends badly: Soames loses his temper and becomes aggressive.
 Jon refuses to see Fleur, who calls out to him from the garden.
 When Jon and Irene finally go out to her, she accuses Irene of trying to keep Jon all to herself insisting that "he's mine!"
 Jon realises that she thinks of people as possessions.

 Fleur takes to her bed and refuses to see her father, whom she blames for her disappointment.
-Although still in love with Jon she accepts that he is lost, and she eventually agrees to an engagement with Michael Mont, lying about her love for him.
+Although still in love with Jon she accepts that he is lost to her, and she eventually agrees to an engagement with Michael Mont, lying about her love for him.

 Prosper Profond visits Robin Hill to offer Jon some work, and tells him of Fleur's engagement to Michael.
 Jon is incensed that she should so quickly take up with someone else, and Prosper facilitates a meeting between them.
 Jon urges Fleur not to marry, and insists that he still loves her, even though he cannot bring himself to hurt his family by marrying her.
 She accuses him of being the one to treat her like a possession, retorting, "If you won't have me then I'll do it my own way – and I'll forget about you Jon Forsyte – I swear I will."

 Fleur's anger toward her father continues until the day of her wedding, when Soames confesses to his abuse of Irene all those years ago, and laments that every time they meet, Irene can think only of that moment.
 Fleur softens at this revelation, convinced that it is better to be in a loveless marriage than to be exposed to heartbreak as her father was with Irene.
 Michael and Fleur marry.

 Soames visits Robin Hill to find a notice on the gate announcing the house is available for sale or rent.
 He has come to give the Degas copy that resembles Fleur to Jon.
 Both he and Irene question whether parting the young lovers was the right thing to do, and admit that they miss the company of their children – Jon is abroad and Fleur on her honeymoon.
 They part, at last, with a handshake.